• Skip to primary navigation

 • Baked meatballs - Baking meatballs in the oven is probably the easiest way to cook them.
 Simply set them on a rimmed baking sheet and place them in a 350 degree oven for 20 minutes, or until they reach 160 degrees when checked with a digital thermometer.
 I recommend greasing the baking sheet or using parchment paper.
 Alternatively, you can set them on a wire rack above a large baking sheet too.

 • Broiled meatballs - Broiling meatballs can be tricky if your meatballs are too big.
 They may burn on the exterior before the interior comes to temperature.
 You should also flip and rotate your meatballs while broiling to help them cook more evenly.
-I rarely broil alone, and instead prefer to bake my meatballs and finish them under the broiler.
+I rarely broil alone, and instead prefer to bake my meatballs and finish them under the broiler until the tops are golden brown.

 • Stovetop - Meatballs can easily be cooked in a skillet on the stovetop.
 The best part about this method is the delicious brown crust the forms while it cooks.
 Set a skillet over medium heat and rotate the meatballs as they cook to prevent burning and ensure they are cooking evenly.